 Acupuncture and dry needling, are they the same thing, or two different therapies?
 Well, it depends on who you ask.
-Ask an acupuncturist, the answer is no, there is no difference.
-Ask a physical therapist or athletic trainer, and the answer is yes, it is very different.
+Ask an acupuncturist, the answer is yes, they are the same thing.
+Ask a physical therapist or athletic trainer, and the answer is no, it is very different.
 As an acupuncturist, I do fall in line with my fellow colleagues.
 I think that yes, dry needling is a type of acupuncture.
 But I also see the physical therapists point of view, that dry needling can be successful without any knowledge of qi or meridians.

 Lets look at the definitions and a little history of both.